CouncilofLorien/counciloflorien.github.io/docs/cards/R/revealed-to-all-watchers.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _**Unique.**_ Reveal your hand to opponent.
 Place all non-Hazard cards from your hand off to the side.
 Draw cards from your play deck until your hand is size is reached.
-Place the non-hazard cards from off to the side face down on top of your play deck in any order you choose.   "'If there are any to see, then I at least am revealed to them,' he said, 'I have written Gandalf is here in signs that all can read from Rivendell to the Mouths of Anduin.'"_ ***---LotRII***
+Place the non-hazard cards from off to the side face down on top of your play deck in any order you choose.   “‘If there are any to see, then I at least am revealed to them,' he said, 'I have written Gandalf is here in signs that all can read from Rivendell to the Mouths of Anduin.’”_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>